 Download the itinerary for a day-by-day overview of the program!

-After your challenge you can join our optional extension trip, where you’ll spend a week touring some of Cambodia’s most beautiful natural landscapes and important cultural sites.
+After your volunteering you can join our optional extension trip for $900, where you’ll spend a week touring some of Cambodia’s most beautiful natural landscapes and important cultural sites!
 Your journey starts in Phnom Penh where you'll explore Toul Sleng, the Killing Fields and the Royal Palace.
-Next you'll head to Sen Monorom where you'll be trekking across stunning Cambodian scenery with hill tribe home stays and discovering elephants, waterfalls and much more along the way!
+Next you'll head to Sen Monorom where you'll trek across stunning Cambodian scenery and spend the night in a homestay at a local hill tribe village.
 Finally you'll head to Kratie for a Mekong river boat trip and a chance to see Irrawaddy dolphins!

 In Cambodia, we are working towards the United Nations Global Goals for Sustainable Development (SDGs).
-By increasing access to quality education in marginalised communities and completing essential renovation work on the Cambodia Community Challenge, you will help us make progress towards achieving a number of these goals including:
+By increasing access to quality education in marginalised communities and completing essential renovation work, your volunteering program will help us make progress towards achieving a number of these goals including: